cabbit24/glassnote/faq.md

 # FAQ

 ### Q: Why can't I save files?
 A: Glassnote was intended to be a private and offline journaling/sticky notes app.
 Glassnotes are meant to be "fragile" (like glass) and as such there is no save function built into it.
-If you wish to save the glassnotes you have written on, then you can copy and paste them in an app like
+If you wish to save the glassnotes you have written on, then you can copy and paste them in an app like Obsidian.

 ### Q: Are there any keyboard shortcuts?
 A: Yes